Sigilai5/Django-Gallery/README.md

 # [Gallery]()
-#### This is my Gallery
+#### This is my Gallery made with :heartpulse:
 #### July 15th, 2018
 #### By **[Brian Sigilai](https://github.com/sigilai5)**

 ## Description
-This is a simple photo site where people can view diferent types of images.
+This is a simple photo site where people can view diferent types of images according to category and location..

 ## Set Up and Installations